 So given that: A) I continue to have interesting ideas all the time, and; B) that my first priority is to Aviary prevents me from executing on them, and that; C) thinking through them is an excellent thought exercise in general, and D) if I don’t post them, someone will eventually do something similar anyway or worse, the idea will never blossom at all; I have decided to share my ideas with the world.

-And of course, should you adopt one of these ideas and pursue them I will be your biggest proponent in the world.
+Of course, should you adopt one of these ideas and pursue them I will be your biggest proponent in the world - and would like to be an advisor to your company.

 I will help with introductions, guidance, funding, promotion and team building, from now and until you go public.